Coming Summer 2026

 Become A Candy Making Expert

-16 Separate Classes Become A Candy Making Expert
+16 Separate Lessons Become A Candy Making Expert

 You’ll start with the fundamentals, then build skill by skill into classic candies that most home bakers avoid because they don’t understand them.